thinktandem/tandem/docs/guides/project-lifecycle.md

 *   The backlog has been exhausted and has not be refilled.
 *   There is a sufficient change to the client's budget or priorities that they need to end the engagement.
 *   The budget or timeline is exhausted.

+### An Example sprint
+Tandem is working on the new public site for the University of Portlandia Computer Science department.

+The department's biggest pain point is that they often lose bright students to other top teir schools like Stanford.
+After doing a bit of research, the department has determined that many of these prospective students make their decision based on the stories of legendary graduates of these venerated schools.
+The CS department feels that spotlighting the success of it's own graduates may help improve the situation.

+Tandem's developers and designers meet with the client to flesh out what information the client wants to convey.
+The types of data like the name of the alumnus, what their job title is, and a long bio/story are discussed, and some preliminary ideas about how to present them are sketched out.
+The team together goes through a few iterations of the potential fields and layout/interactions with the client, eventually agreeing on a set of fields and visual treatments of the content.
+The feature is taken from rough sketch to HTML prototype and presented to stakeholders for review.
+This prototype is fully functional on the front end and can be reviewed with end-users.

+Feedback is collected, if the client were comfortable, this could even be deployed before any CMS functionality is handled.
+Barring production deployment of the static HTML, creation of any unfinished backend work can be completed based on feedback received from the functional front-end.

 ## Great Artists Ship